Krit789/esp-weather-station/webserver/README.md

-# Nuxt 3 Minimal Starter
+# The Forecaster Dashboard with Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.